When Should Families Hire a College Counselor? Sophomore Year Vs. Junior Year

 • College list development: build a realistic, financially grounded list quickly

-• Financial aid education: understand net price, FAFSA timing, and merit aid options before senior year
+• Financial aid education: understand net price, FAFSA timing, and me options before senior year

 • Essay direction: begin thinking about essay topics before the summer of senior year, so drafting begins in August rather than scrambling in October